armanmoztar/posture-fix/README.md

 # PostureFix

-A chrome extension that alerts you periodically to fix your posture from time to time.
+A Chrome extension that alerts you periodically to fix your posture.

 ## Installation

 1. Open Chrome
 2. Browse to chrome://extensions
 3. Tick the developer mode checkbox in the top-right
-4. Click 'Load unpacked extension'
+4. Click on 'Load unpacked'
 5. Browse to where you have checked out this repository
 6. Click 'Select'